MoonPoet/xaprb-src/content/slides/future-perfect-thoughts-open-source-database-communities/index.md

 background-image: url(unsplash-photos--l1_DNSrnuE.jpg)
 background-size: cover
 .smokescreen[
-# We’re not growing at anyone’s expense
+# It is not a zero-sum game
 ]

 ???